 Note: All continuing and returning students in the above groups must be in good academic standing; all new students in the above groups must have completed orientation, assessment, and an educational plan.

-- Student athletes beyond their first semester as verified by a designated athletics counselor and students currently participating in a First Year Experience cohort.
+- Student-athletes beyond their first semester as verified by a designated athletics counselor, students currently participating in a First-Year Experience cohort, students currently participating in the Federal TRIO programs, and Associated Students elected and appointed officers from each college as verified by the Associated Students advisor.
 All continuing students must be in good academic standing; students new to the college must have completed orientation, assessment, and an educational plan.

 - Continuing students with 76-90 units* who are in good academic standing.

 - Continuing students with 45-75 units* who are in good academic standing.

 - Continuing students with 30-44 units* who are in good academic standing.